anitab-org/vms/docs/Installation Guide.md

     sudo -u postgres psql

-NOTE: Incase, you get an error - postgres: invalid argument: "psql".
+NOTE: In case, you get an error - postgres: invalid argument: "psql".
 Then run the following command
     sudo -u <insert postgres username here> psql

 Next, we will create a user called `vmsadmin` with a password `0xdeadbeef` (for now) with the permissions to be able to create roles, databases and to login with a password: